menu

 You will also find that a lot of people in Cashmere work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-The citizens of Cashmere are slightly better educated than the national average of 21.84% for all cities and towns, with 23.83% of adults in Cashmere having a bachelor's degree or advanced degree.
+The education level of Cashmere citizens is a little higher than the average for US cities and towns: 24.23% of adults in Cashmere have at least a bachelor's degree.

-The per capita income in Cashmere in 2022 was $29,672, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
-This equates to an annual income of $118,688 for a family of four.
+The per capita income in Cashmere in 2022 was $30,921, which is lower middle income relative to Washington and the nation.
+This equates to an annual income of $123,684 for a family of four.
 However, Cashmere contains both very wealthy and poor people as well.

-Cashmere is a very ethnically-diverse city.
+Cashmere is an extremely ethnically-diverse city.
 The people who call Cashmere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cashmere residents report their race to be White, followed by Native American.
 Cashmere also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.19% of the city’s residents.
-Important ancestries of people in Cashmere include German, English, Irish, European, and Scottish.
+People of Hispanic or Latino origin account for 30.25% of the city’s residents.
+Important ancestries of people in Cashmere include German, English, Irish, European, and Italian.

 The most common language spoken in Cashmere is English.
 Other important languages spoken here include Spanish and German/Yiddish.